 Quality learning practices

-Whether it be as large as a full program of study or a small as an individual class or online activity, everything that we teach should have some overarching intended learning outcomes that we aim for students to know or do at the completion.
+Whether it be as large as a full program of study or a small as an individual class or online activity, everything that we teach should have some overarching intended learning outcomes.
+These state the learning that we aim for students to demonstrate as a result of that activity.

 Effective learning outcomes are important for staff because they:

-- direct what ‘content’ (knowledge, skills application of knowledge and skills) should be taught and what students should learn
+- direct what ‘content’ (knowledge, applications of that knowledge, and associated skills) should be taught and what students should learn

-- determine what teaching strategies, and level of learning experiences are needed to help students learn
+- determine what teaching strategies, including what range and level of learning experiences are needed to help students learn

 - direct the approach to demonstrating that learning through assessment